rivalee/quietsignals/_posts/2025-08-10-press-a-button-to-evaporate-potable-water.md

 The [government design principles](https://www.gov.uk/guidance/government-design-principles) have been around since 2012.
 They have been hugely influential.

 They’re easy to remember and apply: for example, “Start with user needs” is the first design principle.
-They lie at the heart of more detailed guidance.
+They are the heart of more detailed guidance.

 According to [Tim Paul](https://www.timpaul.co.uk/), they were written in about two weeks by a handful of designers.
 There were no committees or workshops.